Nota-NetsPresso/RaCGEval/README.md

 |------------|-------------------|--------------------|---------------------|
 | Llama 3 8B | 33.0             | 36.5             | 53.7               |
 | Gemma 7B   | 36.9             | 46.7             | 55.8               |

+## Terms of use
+The dataset published in this repository contains several original datasets ([license](https://github.com/microsoft/PyCodeGPT/blob/main/apicoder/APIRetriever/LICENSE)) including TorchDataEval, BeatNumEval, andMonkeyEval) and NetsPressoEval.
+Commercial use of any modifications or additions made from the original datasets is not allowed.